sea-lab-wm/burt/README.md

 Second, to run the server, you need to do the following steps:
 1. create a new folder named `fse-burt-project` on your machine (e.g. `/Users/yourname/fse-burt-project`, it is better **not** to use burt as the folder name).
 2. in this empty folder, create a script file, e.g. `run_server.sh`.
-3. copy and paste the following commands to this script file:
+3. copy and paste the following commands to this script file, or you can download the script from Google Drive directly for your convenience, the gdrive link is [here](https://drive.google.com/drive/folders/1hYaZsm4deZza3c9mZKRKqaNV05SHYnfK?usp=sharing):
 ```
 #!/bin/bash
 set -x #echo on